chsc/DATIV/README.md

     git clone https://gitlab.hzdr.de/hzdri/ext/rpimicro.git

+Before you run the server, make shure you have enabled the camera.
+You can use the *raspi-config* tool to doo this (Interface Options).

-Change to the source directory and start the server with:
+Now, change to the source directory (src) and start the server with:

     python3 rpimicro.py